Divorced Parents and Their Children’s Religious Upbringing

 Get Expert Legal Advice and Representation

 Our dedicated and passionate Las Vegas child custody attorneys are ready to guide you through divorce, property division, alimony, and child custody issues.
 We vigorously defend your rights and protect your family.
 Our legal team is ready to handle even the most complex and sensitive of divorce issues.
-Both Jennifer V. Abrams and Vincent Mayo offer courtesy phone consultations at no charge.
-Call 702-222-4021 to speak directly with one of our Las Vegas divorce attorneys about your important divorce law issues.
+Our divorce attorneys in Las Vegas will explain to you what we offer our clients.
+Then you can decide if a consultation is right for you.
+Call our office at 702-460-8005 to personally speak with one of them.